shaun-wilson/gedcom-remastered/README.md

 Instead, the TYPE row was removed from the EVENT_DETAIL structure, and the TYPE row was added to the definitions that used EVENT_DETAIL.
 Additionally, the size field was modified to force the TYPE row when used as part of an EVEN row.
 #### NOTE_STRUCTURE (modified)
 The original specification allowed a <NULL> value, which suggested that the structure was valid without a pointer, text value, or sub-structures.
 This scenario is iteself not valid, and so the null option was removed.
+#### SOURCE_REPOSITORY_CITATION (modified)
+The original specification allowed for a <NULL> value to be used without any sub-structures, which is not valid.
+Instead, the definition was split into 2 distinct definitions; one that requires a pointer value but not sub-structures, and one that allows a null-value with a sub-structure.

 ### Primitives
 #### AGE_AT_EVENT (modified)
 The original standard had 2 "lists" of optional value definitions, which is not allowed by remaster syntax.
 To resolve this, the first list which contained the greater-than and less-than symbols was promoted to a new primitive called AGE_INEQUALITY.